Taken too soon: Retired soldier remembered as good teammate in life, battle - Salisbury Post

 Wendell would return to California after living in Tulsa for a few years in middle school and high school.
 He graduated from high school there and entered the military shortly afterward, Mosley said.

 Wendell went on to earn his bachelor’s degree in history from Virginia State University.
-He was also a member of the Kappa Alpha Psi Fraternity
+He was also a member of the Kappa Alpha Psi Fraternity.

 ‘Best thing is going to pass you by’

-Wendell and Amelia would find each other later in life, while they were both deployed to Kuwait in 2009.
+Wendell and Amelia found each other later in life, while they were both deployed to Kuwait in 2009.
 And it wasn’t quite love at first sight.

 Amelia, who had previously been married, was forced to leave her children when she deployed.
 And she recalls that weighing heavy on her mind.
 So, when Wendell started asking around about her, she wasn’t particularly interested.
 But Amelia, who admits that she walks fast, finds it hard to forget the sentence Wendell said to her when he tried to stop her one afternoon.